HenryCH-Yeung/us-tree-detection/README.md

 ### Using your own data ###

-To train on your own data, you will need to organize the data into the format expected by `prepare.py`.
+To train on your own data, you will need to organize the data into the format expected by `organize.py`.

-* The image crops (or "chips") should all be the same size and the side length should be a multiple of 32.
 * The code is currently designed for three-band (RGB) or four-band (red, green, blue, near-IR) imagery.
 To handle more bands, you would need to add an appropriate preprocessing function in `utils/preprocess.py`.
 If RGB are not in the bands, then `models/VGG.py` would need to be modified, as the code expects the first three bands to be RGB to match the pre-trained weights.
-* Store the images as TIFF or PNG files in a subdirectory called `images`.
 * For each image, store a csv file containing x,y coordinates for the tree locations in a file `<name>.csv` where `<name>.tif`, `<name>.tiff`, or `<name>.png` is the corresponding image.
 The csv file should have a single header line.
 * Create the files `train.txt`, `val.txt`, and `test.txt` to specify the names of the files in each split.